cloudmesh/useful-introduction_to_cloud-2015/_sources/iaas/openstack.txt

 Horizon is a graphical user interface/dashbooard for OpenStack.
 For starting up VMs and stoping them by hand horizon may be a good mechanism to manage your Virtual machines.
 We have currently the following horizon deployments available.
-However, please note that on Alamo an older version of Openstack is run.
+For more detail, see `here /class/lesson/iaas/openstack_horizon.html`_.

 .. list-table:: Horizon endpoints
    :header-rows: 1
-   :widths: 10,10,10,10,70
+   :widths: 10,10,10,10,30

    * - Image
      - Version